the-cafe/git-ai-commit/README.md

 ## 🚀 Tl;DR

-- Generates the perfect commit message every time you run `git commit`
+- A CLI and git hook that generates the perfect commit message every time you run `git commit`

 - Integrates with the [`pre-commit`](https://pre-commit.com/) framework, works alongside all your git hooks

-- Supports all projects and programming languages, its open source!
+- Supports all projects and programming languages

 ## 📺 Usage